anyoptimization/pymoo/docs/source/problems/definition.md

         out["G"] = 0.1 - out["F"]
 ```

-Assuming the algorithm being used requests to evaluate a set of solutions of size 100, then the input NumPy matrix `x`  will be of the shape `(100,10)`.
-Please note that the two-dimensional matrix is summed up on the first axis which results in a vector of length 100 for `out["F"]`.
-Thus, NumPy performs a vectorized operation on a matrix to speed up the evaluation.
+Assuming the algorithm being used requests to evaluate a set of 100 solutions, the input NumPy matrix `x`  will be of the shape `(100,10)`.
+Please note that the two-dimensional matrix is summed up along each row, which results in a column vector of length 100 for `out["F"]`.
+NumPy performs vectorized operations on the matrix to speed up the evaluation.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext